AdBOOST/documentation/_posts/2017-01-31-banner-generator.md

 - **Banner set** - item catalogs that hold consistent creatives for simmilar items.
 It's just a container for banner templates
 - **Banner template** - specific creative type (e.g. green banner with badge and product image)
 - **Banner editor** - tool for creation of banner templates in which you can specify text or image layers with remote content or content from your feed that will be transformed into banner ad
-- **Banner ad** - every time, your feed is processed, every banner template, that uses this feed as a data source, will produce PNG image ad for every specific item from this feed
+- **Banner ad** - every time, your feed is processed, every banner template, that uses this feed as a data source, will produce JPG image ad for every specific item from this feed

 Each of these entities can be used differently:

 - **Banner set** - can be assigned to <i class="network-icon adwords"></i> Google Display Network campaign
 - **Banner template** - can be set as a product image for Facebook feed export
-- **Banner ad** - can be downloaded as a PNG file or accessed via its persistent URL and therefore can be used in any display advertising network
+- **Banner ad** - can be downloaded as a JPG file or accessed via its persistent URL and therefore can be used in any display advertising network

 ## Banner set